Some thoughts on multiculturalism and racism

 11 November 2004: Howard's way with The First Australians: shame, shame, shame - Welfare for showering yourself with soap - today is Howard's day for Howard's way with indigenous people.
 The PM is quietly, bit by bit, announcing his hardline welfare policy for indigenous people, he raids the only Indigenous newspaper we have, the National Indigenous Times.

-12 March 2003: Lowitja O'Donoghue, Return to Afghanistan: resettlement or refoulment? - Giving Ruddock the additional 'Indigenous' portfolio is to recognise the racial agenda in Howard's own mind.
+12 March 2003: It's not unlike the pain of my own people - Lowitja O'Donoghue speaks out: Giving Ruddock the additional 'Indigenous' portfolio is to recognise the racial agenda in Howard's own mind.
 Aboriginal people and the Stolen Generation have demanded an apology on the basis of racial injustice.
 And its very hard to see injustices to refugees to be anything other than race motivated.

 The Dymphna Clark Lecture

 Manning Clark House

 Weekend of Ideas